stappersg/vBook/src/reference/vSL/advanced.md

 };
 ```

-> note that RHAI's function do not capture their external scope.
+&#9998; RHAI's function do not capture their external scope.
 If you want to use vSL's features, you must pass the module by parameter.
 The vsl module is available in the global scope.

 ### Shortcuts